RaptorRepack/MSDX/Readme.md

 • Microsoft DirectX 11 Ultimate Project Folder Name Is (MSDX).

-• This Microsoft ™ DirectX 11 Ultimate All Data Found On Microsoft™ Servers.
+• This Microsoft DirectX 11 Ultimate All Data Found On Microsoft Servers.

-• If You Interested To My Repack Then Install This Microsoft™ DirectX 11 Ultimate.
+• If You Interested To My Repack Then Install This Microsoft DirectX 11 Ultimate.

 • This Software Fully Open Source Software And This Software All Data Available For My GitHub Page Only.